top of page

 Embracing Ancestor Wisdom

 A significant aspect of Reverend Ellis and Reverend Jackson's ministry is their ability to tap into the wisdom of their ancestors.
 Many African cultures hold ancestors in high regard, viewing them as protective figures who guide their descendants in times of need.
-By integrating these teachings into their daily practice, they create a spiritual framework that respects the past, allows for embracing the reality of the present, while fostering hope for the future.
+By integrating these teachings into their daily practice, they create a spiritual framework that respects the past, embraces the reality of the present, and fosters hope for the future.

 The Courage to Care